Seargentoof/unit-parser-4/README.md

 Unit Parser 4's orders_are_equal method compares two orders at a time.
 It takes them in the string form "Measure Unit", where "Measure" is a numerical value and "Unit" is an expression of a unit (e.g. g, gram, grams).

-After parsing the two orders, the unit expressions are looked up in a previously created database (a Microsoft Excel spreadsheet).
+After parsing the two orders, the unit expressions are looked up in a previously created data file (a Microsoft Excel spreadsheet).
 The spreadsheet consists of three columns: one with unit expressions (e.g. g, gram, grams), another with contexts (e.g. mass), and the last with values that are relative to a predetermined base unit (for example, g has a value of 1 while mg has a value of 1e-3).